jhap1982/giveituruguay/2012/2012-05-10 - Verizon Center, Washington D.C., USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Otherside
+3. Otherside
-Can't Stop
+4. Can't Stop
-Ethiopia
+5. Ethiopia
-Throw Away Your Television
+6. Throw Away Your Television
-Hard to Concentrate
+7. Hard to Concentrate
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Right on Time
+9. Right on Time
-Look Around
+10. Look Around
-Under the Bridge
+11. Under the Bridge
-Higher Ground
+12. Higher Ground
-Factory of Faith
+13. Factory of Faith
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Around the World
+17. Around the World
-Give It Away
+18. Give It Away
-Encore jam
+19. Encore jam
-Outro Jam
+20. Outro Jam

 ## Notes